-Strengths and Weaknesses of the Review

-For a review, it is important to identify, critically appraise and synthesise all relevant research in the particular area (Bettany-Saltikov 2012, Hawker et al. 2002).
-In order to include all relevant studies that contribute to answering the review question, a comprehensive search strategy was developed.
-Studies that met the inclusion criteria were then subject to critical scrutiny.
-In addition, the appraisal tool used to judge the quality of the paper included items such as abstract, title, aims, and introduction which do not appear to allow any inferences with regards to the methodological rigour of a study, although, this could have still influenced the overall judgement of the methodological quality of the study.

-Conclusions

-This review demonstrates that there is currently little information on SCSWs taking on clinical roles within the social care area, as only five relevant articles were identified.
-This demonstrates a large gap in the research literature regarding the education of SCSWs to deliver ICIs.
-With regard to the scope of ICIs being undertaken by SCSWs and the service user groups that are receiving such interventions, there were four types of intervention identified within the studies - dysphagia management, mechanical ventilation, chemical restraint and rectal diazepam usage.
-Four of the studies focused on servicer users with ID and one on individuals with ALS.
-This is not to say staff are not undertaking other ICIs; however there is a lack of evidence to argue the opposite..
-When looking at the education models and frameworks, there were key elements that were common in those studies that focused on educational packages, with all highlighting the need for both theoretical and practical elements.

-Implications for Education and Practice

-Effective evidence-based practice in the delivery of SCSWs would help to appropriately support individuals, particularly people with ID within the community.
+Implications and Recommendations for Policy and Practice and Research Effective evidence-based practice in the delivery of SCSWs would help to appropriately support individuals, particularly people with ID within the community.
 Internationally, there is evidence that healthcare professionals are increasing passing on tasks to other workers, such as SCSWs, as this then allows the registered practitioner to respond to other needs (Buchan & Dal Poz 2002, Nancarrow et al. 2005, Moran et al. 2012).
 If this is the case then it is important that SCSWs are properly prepared to undertake ICIs.
 There needs to be further exploration of the roles which SCSWs are currently undertaking, as currently there is little evidence on the levels of provision or types of ICIs they are undertaking.
 If SCSWs will be taking on these extended roles then careful consideration needs to be paid to the form that such education takes and how it can be assessed.
 Furthermore, only one study considered the issues relating to accountability and the legal implications of preparing SCSWs to undertake ICIs.
 This is a critical issue that needs to be considered by the organisations providing the preparation, the employer of the SCSWs and the workers themselves.
 Each of these groups will have differing legal responsibilities and accountability.